-No part of any fund or account of the County is pledged or obligated to the payment of the Bonds.
-The Bonds are payable solely from the proceeds of an ad valorem property tax levied and collected by the County, for the payment by the District of principal of and interest on the Bonds.
-Although the County is obligated to collect the ad valorem property tax for the payment of the Bonds, the Bonds are not a debt (or a pledge of the full faith and credit) of the County.
+The Bonds are payable solely from the proceeds of an ad valorem property tax levied and collected by the County, for the payment of principal, of and interest on the Bonds.
+Although the County is obligated to collect the ad valorem property tax for the payment of the Bonds, the Bonds are not a debt of the County.

-Disclosure Relating to COVID-19
+Disclosure Relating to COVID-19 Pandemic